Brandon Cumpton: Pittsburgh Pirates

 Cumpton suffered a torn UCL during 2015 spring training, which necessitated Tommy John surgery.
 He officially underwent the procedure on March 10, 2015, and was unable to participate for the entire 2015 season.
 The surgery was performed by Dr. James Andrews.
-He elected free agency on November 6, 2017.
+He was sent outright to Triple-A Indianapolis Indians on November 6, 2015.

+Cumpton returned to action in 2017, and made minor league appearances for Triple–A Indianapolis, Double–A Altoona, and High–A Bradenton.
+In 24 combined appearances, he accumulated a 5–4 record and 3.86 ERA with 33 strikeouts in 37 1/3 innings pitched.
+He elected free agency following the season on November 6, 2017.

 Texas Rangers

-On January 5, 2018, Cumpton signed a minor league contract that included an invite to spring training with the Texas Rangers.
-He was released on March 20, 2018.
+On January 10, 2018, Cumpton signed a minor league contract that included an invite to spring training with the Texas Rangers.
+He was released on March 20.

 Southern Maryland Blue Crabs

 On April 18, 2018, Cumpton signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+In 11 starts 65.2 innings of work he went 4-3 with a 4.11 ERA with 44 strikeouts.

 Toronto Blue Jays

-On July 4, 2018, Cumpton signed a minor league deal with the Toronto Blue Jays and was assigned to the Triple-A Buffalo Bisons.
+On July 5, 2018, Cumpton signed a minor league contract with the Toronto Blue Jays and was assigned to the Triple-A Buffalo Bisons.
 Cumpton was called up to the majors on July 31.
-He was designated for assignment on August 13, and then assigned back to Buffalo on August 16.
+He was designated for assignment on August 13, and then assigned outright back to Buffalo on August 16.
 Cumpton declared free agency on October 5, 2018.

-Return to Southern Maryland
+Southern Maryland Blue Crabs (second stint)

-On April 18, 2019, Cumpton signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+On April 25, 2019, Cumpton signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+In 15 starts 83 innings he went 5-8 with a 4.88 ERA with 73 strikeouts also throwing 1 complete game shutout.

 Pericos de Puebla

 On July 24, 2019, Cumpton's contract was purchased by the Pericos de Puebla of the Mexican League.
-He was released on October 3, 2019.
+He was released on October 3.
+In 6 games (5 starts) 13.1 innings of work he struggled terribly going 0-4 with a 15.53 ERA and 7 strikeouts.